- Key Takeaway

 Access to pornography:

-Earlier on institutional guidelines kept away the under-aged group (under 18) from sexually explicit content, currently this regulation is hard to maintain, since every individual, across all age groups, has access to mobile phones and internet.
+Earlier institutional guidelines kept away the underaged group (under 18) from sexually explicit content, currently, this regulation is hard to maintain, since every individual, across all age groups, has access to mobile phones and the internet.

 With easy access and exposure to internet pornography, individuals hardly know about the whirlpool of events it possibly leads to.
 It begins with the loop of viewing porn repetitively because of super stimulation and gradually the dependency increases as the desire to experience stimulation also increases.

 Users, at the initial time of usage, hardly are aware of the mental health issues that pornography can cause.